longcuxit/react-sweet-context/src/__docs__/SweetContext.md

-# LiteStore Documentation
+# SweetContext Documentation

 A lightweight React store implementation with minimal dependencies, designed for efficient state management in React applications.

 ## Overview

-LiteStore provides a custom implementation of the store pattern that offers:
+SweetContext provides a custom implementation of the store pattern that offers:
 - Immutable state management
 - Automatic subscription handling with `useSyncExternalStore`
 - Context-based store access for components